yogeshepam/node_mentoring_program/README.md

 How to tests CORS?
 Comment out CORS middleware and run testCors.html file, in dev console, you will see CORS error, uncomment the CORS middleware and run again.

+Information on DB connection can be found in .env file and is consumed in project in `config,postgres.js`

 Try route `http://localhost:7000/test-cors` in postman and see if you get a token from port 7000.